 The word fragrance can hide hundreds of ingredients that do not have to be disclosed on the label.
 Consumers have no way of knowing what is actually in their products.
 You could essentially be using hundreds of harmful chemicals simply by using fragrance.

-Fragrance, perfume, parfum, natural fragrance, and aroma.
+What to look for on the label: Fragrance, perfume, parfum, natural fragrance, and aroma.

 Petroleum & Mineral Oil